FluVigilanciaBR/fludashboard/docs/jsdoc/Dashboard.rst

 Function: ``changeWeek``
 ========================

-When a week mark is changed, this function should update and trigger some information and chart
+When a week mark is changed, this function should update the charts and SRAG data table.

-.. js:function:: changeWeek(sragData)
+.. js:function:: changeWeek()

-    :param dict sragData: srag data

 .. _Dashboard.makeGraphs: